 Here’s how much money you’ll get with the Inflation Reduction Act

-The big climate, energy efficiency, and EV bill – the Inflation Reduction Act (IRA) – became law in August.
-It’s packed with loads of rebates and tax credits that will help Americans purchase everything from electric vehicles to high-efficiency electrical appliances to heat pumps.
-If you’re ready to electrify but you’re not sure which rebates and tax credits you qualify for, then check out this easy-to-use IRA savings calculator from Rewiring America.
+The Inflation Reduction Act (IRA) is a “free electric bank account with your name on it.”
+It’s packed with rebates and tax credits that will help Americans purchase everything from EVs to solar and electrical appliances to heat pumps.
+Check out this easy-to-use IRA savings calculator from Rewiring America that tells you what you get – and when.

 A year on from the big Texas freeze that knocked out the state’s power system and caused at least 246 deaths, new research released yesterday found that rooftop solar could have supplied more than enough electricity to meet the shortfall on all but two of the 13 days when power production fell short of forecasted demand.